 The Oxford principles for net-zero aligned carbon offsetting

-The prestigious Oxford University came up with principles, better known as "The Oxford Principles for Net Zero Aligned Carbon Offsetting".
+On this regard, the prestigious Oxford University came up with principles, better known as "the Oxford Principles for net-zero aligned carbon offsetting".
 Our decarbonisation team has recommended reading their report as it is a natural source of truth regarding carbon compensation, in line with net-zero targets.

 Principle #1: Cut your emissions first, use high-quality offsets and regularly review your compensation strategy

 Numerous effective carbon offsetting methods have been established in recent years.
 Those who abide by these principles must first take into account these effective practices, which include:

 - Making your own emissions reduction a priority - The primary goal should be to limit the necessity for offsets.

 - Upholding environmental integrity - Opt for offsets that can be verified, accurately accounted for, and carry minimal risk of non-additionality, reversal, or causing unintentional adverse effects on people and the environment.

 - Sustaining transparency - Report current emissions, accounting methodologies, net-zero objectives, and the kinds of offsets being used.